 Your credit score is not as important as the credit agencies would have you believe, as it is calculated from incomplete information and several assumptions.
 The credit agencies don’t have any of your employment or salary records, or information about your personal circumstances and living costs.
 However, it is a reasonable starting point to understand your overall financial position, and it is important to study the details of your credit history.

-Getting this sorted out was a complete pain in the rear (and for the record, Experian employees are a bunch of complete muppets, treating people with complete arrogance and taking zero accountability for the information they carry on you), but was necessary if I wanted to get credit for anything from a credit card to a mortgage.
+Getting this sorted out was a complete pain in the rear (and for the record, the Experian employees were a bunch of complete muppets, acting with complete arrogance and taking zero accountability for the information they carried on me), but was necessary if I wanted to get credit for anything from a credit card to a mortgage.

 Once Experian had sorted itself out, my credit score was suddenly ‘excellent’ and the bank that had originally declined me suddenly wanted to offer me more credit…